The Balmoral

 What was the Balmoral Hotel in Edinburgh previously called?

-The Balmoral Hotel was opened in 1902 by the North British Railway Company.
-It was originally named The North British Station Hotel.
+The North British Railway Company opened the Balmoral Hotel in 1902.
+It was originally named the North British Station Hotel.
 The hotel changed its name to The Balmoral Hotel in 1991.

 How many rooms does The Balmoral Hotel have?